 The RSE, Scotland’s National Academy, today (Friday 1 March) announces 62 new Fellows from the worlds of education, business, science, creative arts, health, technology, law, public engagement and international development.

-Leading University of St Andrews academics Professor James Harris, Head of Philosophy, Dr Silvia Paracchini, Royal Society University Research Fellow and Professor Kate Rudy, from the School of Art History join Professor Mapstone as new Fellows of the RSE.
+Leading University of St Andrews academics Professor James Harris, Head of Philosophy in the School of Philosophical, Anthropological and Film Studies; Dr Silvia Paracchini, Royal Society University Research Fellow; and Professor Kate Rudy from the School of Art History join Professor Mapstone as new Fellows of the RSE.

 Professor Mapstone has led a key strand of work by Scottish universities to widen access to higher education north of the border by reshaping admissions policies.
 She is a member of the Board of Universities UK, a member of Advisory Board of the Higher Education Policy Institute and the first female president of the Saltire Society.